 So if you’re looking for your next family getaway, why not consider a break at Mt Barney Lodge.

 Hopefully you found this guide on staying at Mt Barney Lodge helpful.
+Other great places for families who enjoy bushwalking holidays are the Bunya Mountains, O’Reilly’s Rainforest Retreat or Mount Tamborine.
 Click here if you’re interested in visiting more places in the gorgeous Scenic Rim.